gibbsoft/mysql/README.md

 [![Build Status](https://drone-opsdev.rax.io/github.com/rack-roles/mysql/status.svg?branch=master)](https://drone-opsdev.rax.io/github.com/rack-roles/mysql)

 This is a basic role to install and configure MySQL.
+This role does not manage any database imports or dumps.
+Please handle that outside of this role.

 Requirements
 ------------